 The main navigation should offer a logical path for visitors to walk through your site.
 Lead them with important pages at the top level with supporting pages as sub-navigation.

 Sliders are great when you have multiple announcements or call-to-actions that visitors need to see.
 Visitors can manually scroll through the slides, or your can set them to rotate automatically.
+But, let’s get real.
+Your prospect probably has little interest in scrolling through your slides.
+The slider feature is becoming a thing of the past.
+Instead, we are seeing more companies use a single compelling image with a call-to-action.

 You’ll notice that I’m not using a slider, per se.
 But this area on my site with the image is where a slider would typically go.
 Again, it’s your call on how to use this.
 For me, I like how it displays my unique selling proposition every time someone comes to the site.